nf-core/test-datasets/README.md

 ## Support

-For further information or help, don't hesitate to get in touch on our [Gitter channel](https://gitter.im/nf-core/Lobby)
+For further information or help, don't hesitate to get in touch on our [Slack](https://nfcore.slack.com) or [Click here for an invite](https://nf-core-invite.herokuapp.com/)